wickerlab/mixandmatch/README.md

 1. ensure venv is set up before installing requirements.txt, so no conflicts occur
 2. ensure SQL is running (go to services and start it)
 3. set up local SQL mixnmatch database and user access to that database (make user, password and database all called "mixnmatch")
-4. copy and paste all SQL files into your local mixnmatch database
+4. source the SQL dump file into your local mixnmatch database
-5. go through SQL connectors (`match.py`, `mysql_connector.py`, `recommender.py`, `user.py`) and rename the user, password and database according to what you just set up (if you didn't make user, password and database called 'mixnmatch')

 # Note
 For chat to work, both sides need to match first and chat.py needs to be running

 # Running local dev
 1. start venv
+   1. windows: `.venv\Scripts\activate`
+   2. mac: `source venv/bin/activate`
 2. run `npm run start:frontend` in frontend directory in a console
 3. run `python app.py` in backend in a new console
 4. run `python chat.py` in backend in a new console